Stage 4: Set up search and enable the crawling of your catalog content

-The reason that you can start a crawl from two places is that people who are working with catalog content (let's call them content managers) are unlikely to have Search service application administrator rights.
-In other words, they don't have access to Central Administration.
+The reason why you can start a crawl from two places is that people working with catalog content (let’s call them content managers) are not likely to have Search service application administration level rights, that is, they don’t have access to Central Administration.

-When changes are made to catalog content, it makes sense to crawl this content fairly quickly so that it can be displayed on the publishing site.
+When changes are made to catalog content, it makes sense to want to crawl this content fairly quickly, so that it can be displayed on the publishing site.

-Luckily, content managers can make new content available without having to pester Search service application administrators to run new crawls.
-We'll come back to how to do this later in this article, but first let's look at how to start a full crawl in Central Administration.
+Luckily, content managers can make new content available without having to pester Search service application administrators to run new crawls -- but we'll be coming back to how to do this very shortly, as I first want to explain how to start a full crawl in Central Administration.

 How to start a full crawl in Central Administration

-Before you can start a full crawl in Central Administration, you must specify which content source should be crawled.
+Before you can start a full crawl in Central Administration, you have to specify which content source should be crawled.
 When you run a full crawl, all content in the content source is crawled even if that content has already been added to the search index.

 For this scenario, we'll crawl the Local SharePoint sites content source.

-On the Manage Content Sources page, pause on the Local SharePoint sites content source, and select Start Full Crawl from the menu.
+- On the Manage Content Sources page, hover over the Local SharePoint sites content source, and select Start Full Crawl from the menu.